Topics covered: Wave-Particle Duality of Radiation and Matter

 Let's pick up from where we were on Friday.

-And we started talking about how, at that time, the only equation of motion that was going t o allow up to figure out how the electron and nucleus moved under influence of this Coulomb force was Newton's equations of motion, in particular the Second Law, F=ma.
+And we started talking about how, at that time, the only equation of motion that was going to allow us to figure out how the electron and nucleus moved under influence of this Coulomb force was Newton's equations of motion, in particular the Second Law, F equals ma.

 Well, the reason I want to calculate the kinetic energy from this model is because I want to ultimately calculate the total energy.
 And why I want to calculate the total energy is going to be obvious in just a few minutes.

 My goal is to get the total energy.